justin13601/ACES/docs/source/configuration.md

    (recommended), then the `code` will be checked directly against MEDS' `code` field and the `value_min` and `value_max` constraints will be compared against MEDS' `numeric_value` field.

+   > [!NOTE]
-   **Note**: This syntax does not currently support defining predicates that also rely on matching other, optional fields in the MEDS syntax; if this is a desired feature for you, please let us know by filing a GitHub issue or pull request or upvoting any existing issue/PR that requests/implements this feature, and we will add support for this capability.
+   > This syntax does not currently support defining predicates that also rely on matching other, optional
+   > fields in the MEDS syntax; if this is a desired feature for you, please let us know by filing a GitHub
+   > issue or pull request or upvoting any existing issue/PR that requests/implements this feature, and we
+   > will add support for this capability.

 2. If the source data is in [ESGPT](https://eventstreamml.readthedocs.io/en/latest/) format, then the `code` will be interpreted in the following manner: